Voyageur Pharmaceuticals (CVE:VM) Trading 21.2% Higher – Here’s What Happened

-Voyageur Pharmaceuticals Ltd. (CVE:VM – Get Free Report)’s share price traded up 21.2% during trading on Thursday .
-The company traded as high as C$0.20 and last traded at C$0.20.
-216,394 shares traded hands during mid-day trading, a decline of 60% from the average session volume of 534,421 shares.
+Voyageur Pharmaceuticals Ltd. (CVE:VM – Get Free Report) shares were up 21.2% on Thursday .
+The stock traded as high as C$0.21 and last traded at C$0.20.
+Approximately 292,294 shares traded hands during trading, a decline of 46% from the average daily volume of 538,273 shares.
 The stock had previously closed at C$0.17.

 Voyageur Pharmaceuticals Stock Performance